NicolasR/qnap-letsencrypt/README.md

 ### Setting up qnap-letsencrypt
 1. Edit `renew_certificate` and put your own values in the `VARIABLES` section

-2. `mv /etc/stunnel/stunnel.pem /etc/stunnel/stunnel.pem.orig` (backup, though we can always recover through the web gui)

-3. Run `renew_certificate.sh`
+2. Run `renew_certificate.sh`

-4. Create a cronjob to run `renew_certificate.sh` every night, which will renew your certificate if it has less than 10 days left
+3. Create a cronjob to run `renew_certificate.sh` every night, which will renew your certificate if it has less than 10 days left

     Add this to `/etc/config/crontab`:
     ```